IBM/community-automation/CONTRIBUTING.md

-## Contributing In General
+## Contributing to community-automation

-Our project welcomes external contributions.
-If you have an itch, please feel free to scratch it.
+Create your

-To contribute code or documentation, please submit a **FIXME** [pull request](https://github.com/ibm/repo-template/pulls).
+To contribute code or documentation, create a branch and [pull request](https://github.com/IBM/community-automation/pulls).

-A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruit in the **FIXME** [issue tracker](https://github.com/ibm/repo-template/issues).
+A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruit in the [issue tracker](https://github.com/IBM/community-automation/issues).
-Before embarking on a more ambitious contribution, please quickly [get in touch](#communication) with us.

-**Note: We appreciate your effort, and want to avoid a situation where a contribution requires extensive rework (by you or by us), sits in backlog for a long time, or cannot be accepted at all!**

 ### Proposing new features

-If you would like to implement a new feature, please **FIXME** [raise an issue](https://github.com/ibm/repo-template/issues) before sending a pull request so the feature can be discussed.
+If you would like to implement a new feature, [raise an issue](https://github.com/IBM/community-automation/issues/new?assignees=&labels=&template=feature_request.md&title=)
+before sending a pull request so the feature can be discussed.
 This is to avoid you wasting your valuable time working on a feature that the project developers are not interested in accepting into the code base.